 Describe the main scientific achievements of the RU since 2013, e.g. breakthroughs, paradigm shifts, new theories and new methods.

 Our research has revealed a completely new endosymbiosis in plant meristems (Pirttilä et al. 2001) and, so far, no other group is studying them in detail.
 Our data has revealed that these intracellular symbionts may directly manipulate host functions through eukaryotic transcription factors in plant meristems (Koskimäki et al. 2015).
 We have demonstrated a new defense mechanism in bacteria against oxidative stress based on polyhydroxybutyrate (PHB), which was previosly known only as the bacterial carbon reserve (Koskimäki et al. 2016).
 Our findings have drastically changed the understanding of bacterial physiology on PHB (Koskimäki et al. 2016, Müller-Santos et al. 2020).
 We have identified potent antioxidative compouds, oligomers of 3-hydroxybutyrate, from the endosymbionts that have activity towards hydroxyl radicals (Koskimäki et al. 2016) and are under development as drugs for eye diseases.

+We have revealed patterns of genetic diversity, population structuring (or lack of it) and evolutionary histories in many species of domestic animals and wildlife, including engendered and managed species.

 More achievements here